gazebosim/gz-physics/tutorials/05_plugin_loading.md

 and plugin pointers.
 Next includes from \ref ignition::physics are the tools for retrieving \ref ignition::physics::Feature "Feature" and
 \ref ignition::physics::Entity "Entity" from physics plugins (please refer to
-\ref physicsplugin "Understand Physics Plugin" tutorial for their design concepts).
+\ref physicsplugin "Understanding the physics plugin" tutorial for their design concepts).

 \snippet examples/hello_world_loader/hello_world_loader.cc include statements